Export Award

-Every year, the French association TV France International organizes the Export Award that rewards the best-selling French television programs worldwide, in the three categories: animation, documentary and drama.
-This award highlights both the economic and cultural impact of program exports and pay special tribute to the dynamic of French companies in charge of their international distribution.
+From 2004 to 2020, the French association TV France International organized the annual Export Award that rewarded the best-selling French television programs worldwide, in three categories: animation, documentary and drama.
+This award highlighted both the economic and cultural impact of program exports and paid special tribute to the dynamic of French companies in charge of their international distribution.

-The 10th Export Award was directed by Xavier Gouyou Beauchamps, President of TV France International, during a prestigious soirée celebrating the PROCIREP Producer's Prize in Paris on December, 9th 2012.
+The 10th Export Award was directed by Xavier Gouyou-Beauchamps, President of TV France International, during a prestigious soirée celebrating the PROCIREP Producer's Prize in Paris on December 9, 2012.
 The 9 nominees were chosen according to the volume and level of their international sales.
-The winners among them were chosen by a panel of 12 000 professionals of the television sector.
+The winners among them were chosen by a panel of 12,000 professionals of the television sector.
 The 2013 Export Award winners were: